lukeify/notes/Brotli with Nginx.md

     cd ../../../..
     ```

-    If updating the cloned repository, run `git pull --recruse-submodules` instead.
+    If updating the cloned repository, run `git pull --recurse-submodules` instead.

 3. Switch to the `nginx` directory and run the "Dynamically loaded" steps, taking care to ensure the compilation output from `nginx -V` is included when running `./configure`.